Exemptions: conditional exemption

 - an appropriate person, usually the new owner, gives undertakings to preserve the property, allow reasonable public access and keep any works of art (or other items) in the UK.

 The exemption is described as conditional because there is normally a tax charge if the undertakings are broken or the property is sold or given away.

 Under IHTA84/S30 (1) a transfer of value is an exempt transfer to the extent that the value transferred is attributable to property

-- which, on a claim being made, is designated by the Board, and
+- which, on a claim being made within 2 years of the date of the charge, is designated by the Board, and

 Conditional exemption is not available to the extent to which a transfer of value is exempt under

 - IHTA84/S18 (transfers between spouses or civil partners (IHTM11031))